Bucknell University

-Bucknell University is a private liberal arts college in Lewisburg, Pennsylvania.
-Founded in 1846 as the University at Lewisburg, it now consists of the College of Arts and Sciences, Freeman College of Management, and the College of Engineering.
-It offers 65 majors and over 70 minors in the humanities, arts, mathematics, natural science, social sciences, engineering, management, as well as programs and pre-professional advising that prepare students for study in law and medicine.
+Bucknell University is a private liberal-arts college in Lewisburg, Pennsylvania, United States.
+Founded in 1846 as the University at Lewisburg, it now consists of the College of Arts and Sciences, the Freeman College of Management, and the College of Engineering.
+It offers 65 majors and 70 minors in the sciences and humanities.
 Located just south of Lewisburg, the 445 acre campus rises above the West Branch of the Susquehanna River.

-Approximately 3,700 undergraduate students and 50 graduate students attend the university.
-Students hail from all fifty U.S. states and more than 66 countries; it boasts nearly 200 student organizations and a sizable Greek life.
-The school is a member of the Patriot League in NCAA Division I athletics, and its mascot is the Bison.
+Approximately 3,700 undergraduate students and 50 graduate students attend Bucknell.
+It is a member of the Patriot League in NCAA Division I athletics.
+Its athletic teams are the Bucknell Bison and its mascot is Bucky the Bison.

 History

-Founding and Early Years
+Founding and early years

 Founded in 1846 as the University at Lewisburg, Bucknell traces its origin to a group of Baptists from White Deer Valley Baptist Church who deemed it "desirable that a Literary Institution should be established in Central Pennsylvania, embracing a High School for male pupils, another for females, a College and also a Theological Institution."

-The group's efforts for the institution began to crystallize in 1845, when Stephen William Taylor, a professor at Madison University (now Colgate University) in Hamilton, New York, was asked to prepare a charter and act as general agent for the development of the university.
+The group's efforts for the institution began to crystallize in 1845, when Stephen William Taylor, a professor at Madison University (now Colgate University) in Hamilton, New York, was asked to prepare a charter and act as general agent for the development of the institution.
 The charter for the University at Lewisburg, granted by the Pennsylvania General Assembly and approved by the governor on February 5, 1846, carried one stipulation–that $100,000 ($ today) be raised before the new institution would be granted full corporate status.
-More than 4,000 subscribers ultimately contributed, including a small boy who gave 12 cents ($ today).

 In 1846, the "school preparatory to the University" opened in the basement of the First Baptist Church in Lewisburg.
 Known originally as the Lewisburg High School, it became in 1848 the Academic and Primary Department of the University at Lewisburg.

-In 1850, the department moved into the first building completed on campus, now called Taylor Hall.
-Built for $8,000 ($ today), the building housed both women's and men's studies until the opening of the Female Institute in 1852.
-While studying together, women were required to face east while men faced west.

 The school's first commencement was held on August 20, 1851, for a graduation class of seven men.
 Among the board members attending was James Buchanan, who would become the 15th President of the United States.
 Stephen Taylor officiated as his last act before assuming office as president of Madison University.
-One day earlier, the trustees had elected Howard Malcom as the first president of the university, a post he held for six years.
+One day earlier, the trustees had elected Howard Malcom as the first president of the institution, a post he held for six years.